 Black Gold – Keep it Golden!

 There are hundreds of different classic blend mineral oils on the market.
 It would be easy to get bogged down in why one is better than another, but that is best left to a conversation over a cup of tea at the workshop.
 Rest assured we will be able to advise you of exactly the ‘correct spec’ of oil for your particular vehicle.
+The most important thing when a car is used occasionally is keep it fresh!

 Surely a modern oil would be better?